+In the past 25 years, the wild African elephant population has dropped from 1.6 million to fewer than 500,000.
 Roger Williams Park Zoo is dedicated to the conservation of these majestic land giants.
 We strive to aid conservation efforts through public outreach and our contributions to research in the U.S., and by funding elephant conservation projects worldwide.
-In the past decade, we have dedicated an immeasurable amount of staff time and expertise, and through 2015 we will have invested over $130,000 to efforts directed at improving the future prospects for the African Elephant.
+In the past decade, we have dedicated an immeasurable amount of staff time and expertise, and to date we will have invested thousands of dollars to improve the future prospects for the African Elephant.

 We are thrilled to share that the U.S. Fish and Wildlife Service announced a near-total ban on the commercial trade of African elephant ivory in the United States (the world's second largest illegal ivory market).
-This final rule, effective July 6, 2016, will restrict the sale of ivory to only legally imported, genuine antiques and musical instruments, as well as limit the import of sport-hunted trophies, prohibit the sale of ivory that was part of a move or household inheritance, and place prohibitions and restrictions on foreign commercial and noncommercial enterprise.
+This final rule, effective July 6, 2016, restricts the sale of ivory to only legally imported, genuine antiques and musical instruments, as well as limit the import of sport-hunted trophies, prohibits the sale of ivory that was part of a move or household inheritance, and places prohibitions and restrictions on foreign commercial and noncommercial enterprise.

-RWP Zoo currently has three female African elephants, Alice, Ginny and Kate, as part of our Fabric of Africa exhibit area.
-Having these wonderful creatures in our Zoo not only brings people closer to nature, but also makes it possible for us to educate the public on elephant conservation issues and drive them to take action locally.
+Roger Williams Park Zoo currently has three female African elephants, Alice, Ginny and Kate, as part of our Fabric of Africa exhibit area.
+Having these wonderful creatures in our Zoo not only brings people closer to nature, but also makes it possible for us to educate the public on elephant conservation issues and urges them to take action locally.

 Our elephants also aid us in the research of elephant reproductive cycles.
-We had tried for a number of years to artificially inseminate one of our females to support the captive elephant population, with no luck; however, we continue to provide samples in support of this crucial research.
+We had tried for a number of years to artificially inseminate one of our females to support the captive elephant population.
+This procedure was unfortunately not successful.
+However, we continue to provide samples in support of this crucial research to animal research.

 Your support of the Zoo through the purchase of memberships, admission tickets, and participation in our fundraising events helps to support our elephant conservation efforts locally and throughout the world.